 - 3.1 The Appellant was a Category A applicant.
-Category A applicants were classified as applicants who previously held rights in the West Coast Rock Lobster (Offshore) sector during the period 2006 to 2015. - 3.2 The Appellant correctly states that it was deemed to be successful when the provisional list was published and was awarded 0.71% of the TAC.
-In terms of the Final Addendum to the GPR, the Appellant scored 77.31% (above the 60% threshold), but was held to be unsuccessful on the basis of having provided insufficient information in response to the Delegated Authority's request for additional information.
+Category A applicants were classified as applicants who previously held rights in the West Coast Rock Lobster (Offshore) sector during the period 2006 to 2015. - 3.2 The Appellant correctly states that it was deemed to be successful when the provisional list was published and was awarded 0.43% of the TAC.
+In terms of the Final Addendum to the GPR, the Appellant scored 77.41% (above the 60% threshold), but was held to be unsuccessful on the basis of having provided insufficient information in response to the Delegated Authority's request for additional information.

 - 3.3 The Delegated Authority decided to request additional information from the Appellant based on a comment received from a member of the public during the comment period concerning allegations that a number of successful Category A Applicants were effectively fronting for Lusitania (Pty) Ltd. The Delegated Authority was of the view that this allegation warranted further investigation and therefore additional information. - 3.4 The information provided in response to the first Request for Information was insufficient to determine whether or not the Appellant posed a potential paper quota risk and consequently, a second Request for further Information was made.
 The Delegated Authority does not support the claim by the Appellant that the second request was unlawful as it was not requested from all applicants.
 In fact, the Delegated Authority has specific concerns regarding the Appellant. - 3.5 The Delegated Authority was of the view that the information provided in response to the second Request for Information was still inadequate to prove that the Appellant did not pose a paper quota risk as it did not provide proof that dividends were paid during the ten year period of the right.
 A decision was therefore taken to make the Appellant unsuccessful. - 3.6 In terms of the Appellant's claim that it was incorrectly scored under Section 1.27 where it scored 0% but should have scored 3%, the Appellant answered "N/A for section 1.27 and was accordingly awarded zero (0) points.
-The Appellant argues that it should have received 1 (one) point for vessel owner; 1 (one) point fish processing, and 1 (one) point for marketing.
-The Appellant also argues that this question was ambiguous and that its score should therefore adjusted on appeal.
-Upon review, the Delegated Authority concedes that it could have scored 1 (one) point for access to a vessel but disputes the additional points under this section as, even upon appeal, the Appellant fails to provide confirmation as to which Annexure this additional information can be found.

-3.7 In terms of the Appellant's claim that it was incorrectly scored under section 4 (access to a vessel), the Appellant indicated that it owned less than 2% ownership in a number of vessels and was accordingly awarded 15 points out of a maximum of 25 points.
+The Appellant argues that it should have received 1 (one) point for vessel owner; and 1 (one) point for marketing.
+Upon review, the Delegated Authority concedes that it could have scored 1 (one) point for access to a vessel but disputes the additional point under this section as, even upon appeal, the Appellant fails to provide confirmation as to which Annexure this additional information can be found. - 3.7 In terms of the Appellant's claim that it was incorrectly scored under section 4 (access to a vessel), the Appellant indicated that it owned less than 2% ownership in a number of vessels and was accordingly awarded 15 points out of a maximum of 25 points.
 The Appellant was correctly scored in this section.
 It is therefore recommended that the Appellant's score for Section 4 remains unchanged.
+It should be noted that the Appellant challenges and questions the methodology used in this section.

+BELEMANE SEMOLI

-BELEMANE SEMOLI DEPUTY DIRECTOR-GENERAL (ACTING)
+DEPUTY DIRECTOR-GENERAL (ACTING)

+FISHERIES MANAGEMENT

-FISHERIES MANAGEMENT DATE: 21 AUGUST 2018
+DATE: 21 AUGUST 2018